PythonInMinecraft/Minecraft-server/README.md

 Depends :
 YML Lib (see my repo for details)
 # You can become collaborator to this project !
-For become collaborator, create an issue with the template "I want to be contributor" and if "fixed" you're now a collaborator
+For become collaborator, create an issue with the template "I want to be contributor" and if "completed" you're now a collaborator